johnbwoodruff/novella-app/README.md

 # Novella

 A modern distraction-free novel writing desktop application.

-🎉 **Coming Soon** 🎉
+Check out the features and more on [novella.app](https://novella.app).

 ## Download

-Go to the Releases page to download the latest release for your operating system.
+Simply download the [latest release](https://github.com/johnbwoodruff/novella-app/releases/latest) installer for your operating system.

 ## Report a Bug

-Submit bugs on the Issues page here on GitHub.
+Submit bugs on the [Issues Page](https://github.com/johnbwoodruff/novella-app/issues/new/choose) on GitHub.